-Serious health challenges for most of my life has taught me that I didn’t always listen to what my heart, my soul and my body was telling me, as I listened too much to other’s opinions of what was wrong or right for me.
+Living with chronic and serious health challenges for most of my life has taught me that I didn’t always listen to what my heart, my soul, and my body was telling me.
+I listened too much to other’s opinions of what was wrong or right for me.

 Our inner compass is our greatest gift, make sure you own it, take the time to out to truly listen to it, slow down, switch off and connect in with your inner compass each and every day and every time you have to make an important decision.

 Start to access your inner compass today with my FREE Meditation